 Once considered part of the original Jamestown Colony, Surry has retained its rural charm and more than 360 years of history.
 Visit Smith’s Fort to discover more about the lives of Captain John Smith, Pocahontas, John Rolfe and Chief Powhatan.
 Don’t miss the opportunity to stop at Bacon’s Castle, the oldest documented brick house and the only example of Jacobean architecture in British North America.
-Bacon’s Castle was the site of an earlier revolt against British rule—100 years before the
+Bacon’s Castle was the site of an earlier revolt against British rule—100 years before the American Revolution!

 Visitors to the area will want to explore Chippokes State Park.
 Open 365 days a year, it contains historic homes with English gardens, the Farm and Forestry Museum, miles of trails for hiking, picnic and playground areas, overnight accommodations, an Olympic-sized swimming pool and riverfront beaches.
 To continue your outdoor adventure, consider a visit to Hog Island National Wildlife Refuge for amazing views of the James River and wildlife sightings.
 Science lovers will enjoy a stop at the nearby Surry Nuclear Information Center to learn more about nuclear power and solar power generation.

 Edwards Virginia Smokehouse and Edwards Virginia Ham Shoppe have been doing business in Surry for almost a century, producing and selling authentic, southern smoked meats and specialty foods.
 The Hampton Roads Vineyard & Winery, which opened in late 2015, is easy to find and well worth a visit, too.

 Whether you come for the fascinating history, the exciting outdoor adventure or the taste of delicious food and drink, we invite you to come on over and “Savor the Secrets of Surry!”

 Ashort trip along the scenic Colonial Parkway (or Jamestown Road) to the Jamestown/Scotland Ferry, a relaxing (free!) ferry ride across the James River and a lovely country drive along Route 10 brings you to the heart of downtown Smithfield.

-Great dining abounds in the Ham Capital of the World, from the historic Smithfield Inn and riverside dining at Smithfield Station, to a gourmet bakery, an old-fashioned ice cream parlor and “Taste of Smithfield,” the flagship ham shop and café of Smithfield Foods.
-The town also boasts its own brewpub—Wharf Hill Brewing Company.
+Great dining abounds in the “Ham Capital of the World,” from the historic Smithfield Inn and riverside dining at Smithfield Station, to a gourmet bakery, an old-fashioned ice cream parlor and “Taste of Smithfield,” the flagship ham shop and café of Smithfield Foods.
+The town also boasts its own brewpub, Wharf Hill Brewing Company.

-Begin your visit at Smithfield’s Visitor Center, which shares space with the Arts Center @ 319 where you can peruse the gallery and gift shop.
+Begin your visit at Smithfield’s Visitor Center, which shares space with the Arts Center at 319 where you can peruse the gallery and gift shop.
 Historic attractions include St. Luke’s Church, the Old Courthouse of 1750, Fort Boykin Park, Fort Huger and the Schoolhouse Museum.
 Stop by the Isle of Wight Museum with its Smokehouse and Civil War exhibits, and most notable artifact—the world’s oldest ham.
-Pick up a map at the Visitor Center for a self-guided Porcine Parade Tour to see Smithfield’s eight pig statues situated throughout the historic district; each statue was created by a local artist to reflect the region’s culture and heritage.
+Pick up a map at the Visitor Center for a self-guided Porcine Parade tour to see Smithfield’s pig statues situated throughout the historic district; each statue was created by a local artist to reflect the region’s culture and heritage.